ds4tech/happy-birthday/README.md

 After completion of previous steps the code can be deployed in two ways.

 ### CD - manual <a name="cd.manual"></a>
-Update ```myapp-vars.tf```, set MYAPP_SERVICE_ENABLE=1 and MYAPP_VERSION=build_number of last succeful build from jenkins.
+Update ```myapp-vars.tf```, set MYAPP_SERVICE_ENABLE=1 and set MYAPP_VERSION=build_number to last succeful build from jenkins.
+This will create new revision of task definition, and a new task from it.

 ### CD - automatic <a name="cd.automatic"></a>
-Create new pipeline job, name it deploy-docker-image and paste code from aws/ecs-jenkins/deploy/pipeline.yaml
+Create new pipeline job, name it deploy-docker-image and paste code from [aws/ecs-jenkins/deploy/pipeline.yaml](https://github.com/ds4tech/happy-birthday/blob/master/deployments/aws/ecs-jenkins/deploy/pipeline.yaml).